samber/lo/README.md

 ### ReduceRight

-Reduces a collection from right to left.
+Like `lo.Reduce` except that it iterates over elements of collection from right to left.

 ```go
 result := lo.ReduceRight[[]int, []int]([][]int{{0, 1}, {2, 3}, {4, 5}}, func(agg []int, item []int, _ int) []int {